KBrinza/Internship-Code-Summary/README.md

 Here we had to create a Navigation Menu with a submenu using bootstrap.
 I then further styled it following the client parameters which included a dropshadow on the navbar, background and text colors, navbar height, font size and weight, and removing the down arrow from the submenu.

 <h2>Change Mobile Menu Icon</h2>
-This was a simple change the client asked for - changing the color of the mobile menu icon to match the site’s main background color.
+This was a minor change the client asked for - changing the color of the mobile menu icon to match the site’s main background color.

 <h2>Add Hover Trigger – Food Dropdown Menu</h2>
 This was another client change where they asked to add a hover trigger to the dropdown menu.